knaw-huc/annorepo/docs/usage.md

 }
 ```

-### deleting an annotation container
+### Deleting an annotation container

 Deleting an annotation container is only possible if the container doesn't contain any annotations.

-The `If-Match` header must contain the Etag of the container.
+The `If-Match` header must contain the ETag of the container.

 #### Request

 ```
 DELETE http://localhost:9999/w3c/my-container/ HTTP/1.1

-If-Match: 2133202336
+If-Match: "2133202336"
 ```

 #### Response